 - DOCUMENTS REQUIRED TO BUY FROM THE GOVERNMENT MARKETPLACE

-- Proof that the SEP case applies to you (if not during the regular time of year):
+- Proof that the Special Enrollment Period applies to you (if not during the regular time of year):

-- If you are coming to the United States for the first time you can apply AFTER you arrive (buy short-term health insurance until the Marketplace insurance is approved!).
+- If you are coming to the United States for the first time you can apply within 60 days of your arrival (buy short-term health insurance until the Marketplace insurance is approved!).
 You will need copies of your passport, I-20 or DS-2019, and a copy of your I-94 as proof that you moved from another country.

 You have 60 days from the date of first arrival in the US as a student to apply for government marketplace health insurance.
 After that you will not be able to buy government marketplace health insurance coverage until the next open enrollment period (usually November) and it will not start until the next calendar year.

 - If you are moving from another State or another University (all required):

 - If you had insurance through your old university or you lost your current insurance for any reason (such as moving from another state or university), you will need a letter from your old school stating when student health coverage ended or will end.

 - You have 60 days from the day your previous health insurance ended to apply for a new government marketplace health insurance plan.
-After that you will not be able to buy government marketplace health insurance until next year.
+After that you will not be able to buy government marketplace health insurance until the next calendar year.

 - Documents to verify your Immigration status: (ALL are required)